Copyright © 2023 LOCALIIZ | All rights reserved

-When the festive season rolls around, it is first and foremost a time for loved ones, so why not let off some of that steam from staying in all the time with some hikes that are suitable for the whole family—pets included?
+When the weekend rolls around, it is first and foremost a time for loved ones, so why not head out for a hike that is suitable for the whole family—pets included?
 These are trails that generally do not have too much incline or too many stairs, which means even the little ones can toddle along with some supervision—great for a day out with the whole gang and the dog!

 We’ve previously covered routes in western New Territories and the Outlying Islands, so for our next instalment, here are the best family walks in Sai Kung for a day trip in Hong Kong’s backyard and beyond.